-There are two main ways an employee can benefit from shares in the company:
+There are 3 main ways in which an employee can benefit from shares in the company:

-Approved Profit Sharing Schemes allow an employer to give an employee shares in the company up to a maximum value of €12,700 per year tax-free.
-Approved Profit Sharing Schemes are subject to certain conditions set out in legislation and administered by the Revenue Commissioners.
+Approved Profit Sharing Schemes allow an employer to give an employee shares in the company up to a maximum value of €12,700 per year.

-- The market value of the shares when they were given to the employee or,
+- The market value of the shares when they were given to you or,

 - The value of the shares at the time of sale

-Approved Profit Sharing Schemes are subject to a number of conditions that should be checked with the Revenue Commissioners.
-More information can be found in Revenue's publication Approved Profit Sharing Schemes IT62 (pdf).
+Approved Profit Sharing Schemes are subject to a number of conditions that should be checked with Revenue.
+Read more information on Revenue's website.

-Revenue approved Savings-related Share Option Schemes allow you to save for and purchase share options in your employer's company tax effectively.
-You should check with the Revenue Commissioners and your employer as to what rules apply to your share options and when you are liable to pay tax.
-You can find information in Revenue's publication A Guide to Savings-Related Share Option Schemes (pdf) and in Revenue's eBrief No. 27/13
+Revenue-approved savings-related share option schemes allow you to save for and buy share options in your employer's company tax effectively.
+You should check with Revenue and your employer what rules apply to your share options and when you are liable to pay tax.